 Allison’s combination of compassion and experience make her an outstanding Speech-Language Pathologist.
 She is passionate about helping people who have had strokes and who have Alzheimer’s Disease or other dementias.
-She is the project manager for the Stroke Recovery Association of Manitoba’s life participation program, Life After Stroke.

 Allison has been a therapist, manager and researcher for almost four decades.
 She has worked with adults in hospital and children with severe developmental delays and disorders.
 Since entering full-time private practice, she has gained extensive experience with telehealth as well as software and iPad apps in Speech-Language Pathology.
 She has presented papers and workshops at Provincial, National and International conferences and she has instructed at the University of Manitoba.
 She has supervised almost 60 graduate students and young Speech-Language Pathologists plus countless volunteers.
 Living with a partner with Parkinson’s Disease, she recognizes the importance of caring for significant others and family members affected by communication and cognitive disorders.

 Stephanie Harvey, Speech-Language Pathologist

 Stephanie Harvey loves working with adults with post-stroke communication disorders, including aphasia, children with autism spectrum disorders and related social communication difficulties, and clients from diverse linguistic and cultural backgrounds.
 She is fluent in English and French and she has extensive experience working with bilingual children and adults.

 Stephanie graduated from the University of Winnipeg with her BA in Mathematics and French, and then taught in Malawi, Africa, for two years.
 She graduated from the University of Minnesota with an MA in Communication Disorders in 1994.
 She has 16 years’ experience working with preschool and school-aged children in English and French, before joining SpeechWorks Inc. in August 2011.
-She is registered with The College of Audiologists and Speech–Language Pathologists of Manitoba and certified by Speech-Language & Audiology Canada.
 Stephanie writes a blog at www.TalkToTheSLP.com and also writes for The Leaf and Medic Alert’s newsletter.
-Please follow the links to see her articles:
+Please follow the links to see some of her articles:

 Patricia Woodburn Speech-Language Pathologist

-Patricia’s interest and main clinical focus is in acquired neurogenic communication disorders.
-She primarily works with adults who have had strokes and who have aphasia, but she also has experience assessing and treating dementia and traumatic brain injury.
+Patricia’s main interest clinical focus is in acquired neurogenic communication disorders.
+She works with adults who have aphasia following a stroke or other brain injury, and also has experience assessing and treating dementia and traumatic brain injury.